HMS Hilary (1940): Building

 Hilary had five single-ended boilers, each heated by three furnaces.
 The boilers raised steam at 230 lbf/in2 for her main engine, which was a three-cylinder triple-expansion steam engine that drove her single screw.

 Hilary also had a Bauer-Wach turbine to increase her power and fuel efficiency.
 Exhaust steam from the low-pressure cylinder of her main engine powered a low-pressure turbine.
 Via double-reduction gearing and a Föttinger fluid coupling the turbine drove the same propeller shaft as her main engine.

 The combined power of her main engine plus the turbine was rated at 1,033 NHP, and gave her a speed of 14 kn.

 Hilary's UK official number was 162350.
 Until 1933 her code letters were LHFD.
 From 1934 they were superseded by the call sign GQVM.

 From the start of her career Hilary was equipped with wireless direction finding.
 By 1935 she had been fitted with an echo sounding device.

+Pre-War Service

+Hilary served as a liner running between Liverpool and Brazil.
+Adverts for her pleasure cruises in 1934 claimed she carried passengers 1000 miles up the Amazon.
+In 1936 during one of these Amazon cruises she came fast on a mudbank, but Capt.
+R.H.
+Buck managed to get her off without assistance.
+A grounding of a more serious nature occurred on 9 April 1939, when in dense fog the vessel ran aground on rocks at Carmel Head, Anglesey.
+Captain L. Evans had anchored off the Skerries because of the dense fog, and then it was decided to make for Holyhead to pick up a pilot and she grounded shortly afterwards.
+She was listing 30 degrees, and the lifeboat and a trawler took off 90 passengers.
+However, after plugging some holes where rivets had been lost, she managed to get herself off the rocks using her own engines on the next tide, control the leak in No 1 hold, and proceed to Liverpool.